ucsdwcsng/ucsdwcsng.github.io/smartsurface.md

 </div>

-<p style="margin-top:1cm; font-size:20px"> In this project, we increase the multiplexing capability of the wireless channel by creating new multipath in the channel.
-We achieve this by designing smartsurfaces that can be deployed on walls as shown in Fig. 1c to create diverse paths from a UE to Basestation.
+<p style="margin-top:1cm; font-size:20px"> In the past , we have demonstrated how to increase the multiplexing capability of the wireless channel by creating new multipath in the channel.
+We achieved this by designing smartsurfaces that can be deployed on walls as to create diverse paths from a UE to Basestation.
 The smartsurfaces create a strong reflection and makes the wireless channel well-conditioned to support multiple spatial streams. </p>

 <h1 class="justified-title">
   Polar-RIS: Practical Limits of RIS Performance